golemfactory/golem-docs/src/pages/docs/creators/dapps/hello-world-dapp.md

 {% /alert %}

-Fire up your favourite editor or IDE navigate to the `hello_golem/server_app` directory that we have set up above.
+Fire up your favourite editor or IDE and navigate to the `hello_golem/server_app` directory that we have set up above.

 If you have configured the app using poetry like we did above, you should already see the `pyproject.toml` and `poetry.lock` files.